GlobalFishingWatch/globalfishingwatch.github.io/_posts/2016-12-21-Web-visualization-at-scale.md

 We used a normal spatial tiling with a pyramid of tiles in sizes ranging from the whole world to very small regions, but only one temporal slice / tile length - 1 month.
 We used a dynamic spatial zoom level to emulate the effect of a full temporal pyramid for each spatial zoom level.
 The zoom level for the spatial tiles depend both on actual spatial zoom and the temporal zoom: The number of spatial tiles to divide the screen into is divided by the number of temporal slices needed to cover the cuorrent time window.

 If you have questions about how we made this visualization -- or suggestions for how we might improve the technical “under the hood” aspects of the visualization -- let us know in the comments below.
+You can also send an email to egil@skytruth.org